Interviewer: Cecile Guillot

-Yes… combining elements of druidic and European faerie lore, as well as classical mythology.
-There are organic links with Australian Dreamtime: the Aboriginal people believed in tree spirits, like Celtic faerie folk or ancient Greek dryads.
+Yes … combining elements of druidic and European faerie lore, as well as classical mythology.
+There is an organic sense of Australian Dreaming: the Aboriginal people believed in tree spirits, like Celtic faerie folk or ancient Greek dryads.

 Can you tell us more about you, your other passions and hobbies?

 Along with reading, cats, music and storytelling, I enjoy gardening (in) a lovely garden of fruit and nut trees, herbs, climbing vines, indigenous shrubs and flowers.